The Crazy World of Dog Zoomies

 If you want to calm your dog down during a zoomies episode, try scattering some food on the ground for them to find.
 This will distract them from their frantic state.
 It's also a good idea to teach your dog the command "enough" or "all done" to signify the end of a play session.
 The command can then be used to end a zoomies session.

-Zoomies in dogs is normal behaviour used to burn of their excess energy.
+It's important to remember that zoomies in dogs are normal behaviour used to burn off their excess energy.
 While most common in young dogs, even senior dogs enjoy the occasional zoomie!
-You’ll soon get used to the times of day that your dog has a frantic moment.
-They’re often comical and usually a sign of happiness, but if your dog appears distressed during a zoomie, speak to your vet.
+You'll soon get used to the times of day when your dog has a frantic moment.
+They're often comical and usually a sign of happiness, but if your dog appears distressed during a zoomie, speak to your vet.

 Everypaw Dog Insurance